josmar-crwdstffng/angular/aio/tools/stackblitz-builder/README.md

 `generateStackblitz.mjs` will create a stackblitz for each `stackblitz.json` it finds.

 Where?
-At `src/generated/live-examples/`.
+At `src/generated/live-examples`.

-Then the `<live-example>` embedded component will look at this folder to get the stackblitz it needs for the example.
+Then the `<live-example>` embedded component will look at this directory to get the stackblitz it needs for the example.

 ## Appendix: Why not generating stackblitz at runtime?